akhoury/nodebb-plugin-import/write-my-own-exporter.md

         // untested with very large sets.
 So.
         "_readTids": [1, 2, 4, 5, 6, 7], // OPTIONAL, defaults to []

+        // following other _Uids, untested with very large sets.
+So.
+        "_followingUids": [1, 2, 4, 5, 6, 7], // OPTIONAL, defaults to []

         "_location": "u45 city", // OPTIONAL, defaults to ''

 		// (there is a config for multiplying these with a number for moAr karma)